cardillan/mindcode/ROADMAP.markdown

 * Pointers to memory-backed arrays:
   * Requires typed variables.
   * Would allow passing arrays to out-of-line functions.
-* Assimilator: tool to automatically acquire definitions of blocks, units, items, liquids, properties etc. directly from Mindustry sources.
-Would certainly need supervision, but might help keep Mindcode up to spec with latest Mindustry.
-Might be realized as a fork of the original Mindustry repo with added code to extract all the information.

 ### Parallel comparison